Axelanse/Peroxide-Engine/README.md

 # Peroxide-Engine
 ###### Copyright (c) 2023 axell
-###### this is only up to provide functionality to old peroxide client, however, they will stop functioning on the 1st of march 2024
+###### this is only up to provide functionality to old peroxide client. please dont use this, its super unstable.
 ###### https://discord.gg/gGgapaA6Dy